420blaze420/tape0002/README.md

 #### The size of the organization and number of users
 * 1442 employees, 1256 employees using internet services, 86 IT employees.
-* Employees require network access across the campus to support daily business operations, including but not limited too asset management and client service.
+* Employees require network access across the campus to support daily business operations, including but not limited to asset management and client service.
 * Some employees need full internet access, while others might only need access to internal applications such as POS or shared terminals.
-* The design must support role based access, and a seperation of departments in support of protecting sensitive client and inventory data.
+* The design must support role based access, and a separation of departments in support of protecting sensitive client and inventory data.

 #### Why the new wireless network is required
 * **Xcompanyx** has expanded its campus, and employees are spread far and wide across the company campus.
 A new wireless network would support troubleshooting, testing, and deployment of internal network configurations across the campus.
-The ability to connect to a wireless network anywhere accross the campus will increase efficiency and lower down time, in regard to troubleshooting, testing, and new configuration deployments.
+The ability to connect to a wireless network anywhere across the campus will increase efficiency and lower down time, in regard to troubleshooting, testing, and new configuration deployments.

 #### Current problems or limitations
 * Due to the lack of a wireless network, **Xcompanyx** IT employees must use a physical ethernet connection for troubleshooting, testing, and deploying.
 Since the expansion of our company campus, IT employees have been limited in their abilities to troubleshoot, test, and deploy internal network configurations around the expansion.